 These problems are compounded by the reality that many hazards are associated with products and services deemed essential (at least by powerful actors) to society.
 Whether they are is a larger question about values, needs and wants and the nature of modern capitalism, beyond the scope of this section.
 Applications for approval are typically put forward by the producers of the goods and services, who present them as "innovations" to provide benefits.
 Decision makers, in turn, often trumpet innovation agendas that re-inforce the status quo.
 Social benefits of such innovations and societal necessities are often assumed, assumptions generally not tested because the food safety regulatory apparatus is not required to assess it.
 The dominant view appears still to be consistent with a government statement from 1994 (Government Response to the Report of the Standing Committee on Agriculture and Agri-Food, “rbST in Canada,” August 1994):

 “The standard procedure in Canada and other industrialized countries is to regulate products based on scientific principles...
 Once safety and effectiveness have been reviewed, it is the marketplace in Canada which then decides on the market acceptance of the product, based on benefits such as price and individual values and preferences.”

-Despite vast literature identifying the problems of these approaches and the inability of the market to properly value human and environmental health, and given the many questionable products approved, albeit with some regulatory improvements over the years to address the criticisms, we are still left with systems that continue to be guided by these old concepts.
+Despite vast literature identifying the problems of these approaches and the inability of the market to properly value human and environmental health, and given the many questionable products approved, albeit with some regulatory improvements over the years to address the criticisms, we are still left with systems guided by these old concepts.